 You need a high school diploma.

-You must be sponsored by a New Mexico PI agency.
+You must be hired by a New Mexico PI agency.

-8. You need to take and pass the New Mexico PI test.
-You can print out the test and include the completed document in you application.
+You need to take and pass the New Mexico PI test.

 Private Investigations Advisory Board